ksm0018/DataCleaningProject/README.md

 # Cleaning Housing Data with Microsoft SQL Server

-In the project, I cleaned up an excel based dataset containing housing data from Nashville, Tennessee.
+In this project, I cleaned up an excel based dataset containing housing data from Nashville, Tennessee.

 # Tools Used